The Flinders Ranges Camp travels through Hawker to Flinders Ranges National Park and on to Balcanoona.

-We travel through the Flinders Ranges visiting various places such as Yourambulla Caves, Arkaroo Rock, and Wilpena Pound.
-We go on walks, one being part of the Heysen Trail and the other takes us through the Blinman water pools.
+Travelling through the Flinders Ranges, we visit places such as Yourambulla Caves, Arkaroo Rock and Wilpena Pound.
+We go on walks, one being part of the Heysen Trail and another that takes us through the Blinman water pools.
 We see Wildu (eagle), Euros, kangaroos, emus and wild goats.
-The walks take us 4 hours, hiking between mountains, over waterfalls and slippery, wet rocks.
+The walks take us four hours, hiking between mountains, over waterfalls and slippery, wet rocks.
 We also go on a tour down into the Blinman Mine, and walk around the historical cemetery where we have our lunch.

-Bush camping at Willow Springs and Chambers Gorge, where we cook our own meals.
-We do art work in the creek line, and look at the food trail.
+Bush camping at Willow Springs and Chambers Gorge we cook our own meals.
+We do art work in the creekline and look at the food trail.
 If weather permits we may climb Mt Chambers.

-We travel to Balcanoona to camp, visit Echo Bend and perhaps a swim in a freezing pool.
-We then do a Ridge Top tour at Arkaroola, on our return trip we travel through Nepabunna, and back to Hawker.
+We travel to Balcanoona to camp, visit Echo Bend and perhaps have a swim in a freezing pool.
+We then do a Ridge Top tour at Arkaroola, on our return trip we travel through Nepabunna then back to Hawker.

 Flinders Camp was really fun and exciting.
 We got to do lots of things like hiking, camping, cooking, making new friends and learning about wildlife and Aboriginal history.
 We did lots of driving in the bus and saw a lot of interesting animals.
 We helped each other with putting up tents and swags.
 It was really comfortable sleeping in a swag, until the tarp fell off…

 We did a 10km walk to a waterfall.
 On the way, we saw lots of interesting animals and plants.
 It took us about three hours to get there.
 Despite all the rain elsewhere, there was no water falling down the waterfall!